changshenhan/STIP-MLX/README.md

 **Threat model:** The server (and any observer of network or memory) sees only permuted tensors and permuted weights.
 Permutation keys (seeds) are generated by the **developer** and distributed to client and server; the server never sees plaintext inputs or the original weight structure.

-- **Data privacy** — User input is permuted by \(\pi_{\text{in}}\) before it leaves local memory.
+- **Data privacy** — User input is permuted by $\pi_{\text{in}}$ before it leaves local memory.
 The server receives only meaningless floats and cannot recover original semantics via statistical analysis or inversion.
 - **Model privacy** — Weights are statically permuted at conversion time.
-Even if weight files leak, an attacker cannot recover the original weight structure via chosen-plaintext attacks, because the permutation \(\pi\) is derived from a **dynamically generated key** (manifest seeds) not stored in the weights.
+Even if weight files leak, an attacker cannot recover the original weight structure via chosen-plaintext attacks, because the permutation $\pi$ is derived from a **dynamically generated key** (manifest seeds) not stored in the weights.
 - **Mathematical equivalence** — Inference in permuted space is exact.
 Block-diagonal permutations preserve inner products (attention) and row-wise norms (RMSNorm):

   $$(Q\pi)(K\pi)^T = QK^T$$